ooooootaro/obsidian-notes5555/Kozlov/Neurobiology and neurotechnology.md

 TA mail: scro4999@ox.ac.uk

-This is remarkable because it shows that in grasshopper mice (which naturally eat scorpions), the venom that normally causes pain in other animals has evolved to function as a pain blocker.
-The grasshopper mouse has adapted so that what would be a painful toxin to most animals actually becomes an analgesic (pain reliever).
+This is remarkable because it shows that in grasshopper mice (which naturally eat **scorpions**), the venom that normally causes pain in other animals has evolved to function as a pain blocker.
+The grasshopper mouse has adapted so that what would be a painful toxin to most animals actually becomes an **analgesic** (pain reliever).

-PASSIVE PROPAGATION AND LENGTHCONSTANT(LAMBDA)
+PASSIVE PROPAGATION AND LENGTH CONSTANT(LAMBDA)
 ![[Pasted image 20250322183857.png]]
-Consequence: transientcurrent fluxes disperseacross the cell membrane
+Consequence: transient current fluxes disperse across the cell membrane

-PASSIVE PROPAGATION AND LENGTHCONSTANT(LAMBDA)

 Ri : 轴向
 Rm： 径向